denpareja/denissepareja/README.md

 # denissepareja
-Data Scientist &amp; Healthcare Data Analyst | Python, SQL, Dashboards &amp; Analytics Portfolio
+Data Scientist | Healthcare Analytics | Python, SQL, Machine Learning

 # Hi!
 I’m Denisse Pareja 👋

 ### Data Scientist & Healthcare Data Analyst

-I’m a Data Scientist with a strong background in healthcare and global health operations, focused on transforming complex data into actionable insights that drive better decisions and measurable impact.
+I’m a Data Scientist with a strong background in healthcare and global health operations, focused on transforming complex data into actionable insights, predictive models, and dashboards that support data-driven decision making.

 ---

 ## 🔍 About Me

-- 🎯 I am a Data Scientist with a strong background in healthcare, focused on transforming complex data into actionable insights that drive better decisions and measurable impact.
 - 📊 Passionate about using data to improve healthcare operations and outcomes
 - 🧠 Strong background in research, analytics, and structured problem-solving
 - 💻 Experienced with Python, SQL, and data visualization tools